Alena Kostornaia: 2020–2021 season: Coaching changes and COVID-19

-On 31 July 2020, it was announced by Russian media outlet R-Sport that Kostornaia had chosen to part ways with coach Eteri Tutberidze to train in the camp of coach Evgeni Plushenko.
+On 31 July 2020, it was announced by Russian media outlet R-Sport that Kostornaia had chosen to part ways with Tutberidze to train in the camp of coach Evgeni Plushenko.
 This news was first reported by Tutberidze herself via Instagram where she claimed that the split was due to Kostornaia's refusal to share the ice with other teammates.
 Kostornaia herself initially declined to comment on her departure.
 Although she left Tutberidze with two new programs set, including a new free program to three variations of Lovely by Billie Eilish and Khalid, Plushenko stated in an interview with TASS that he and his team would set two more new programs for Kostornaia for the season, potentially with international choreographers.
 While her new short program ended up being choreographed by her coach, Sergei Rozanov, her new free program was choreographed remotely by Canadian former ice dancer and choreographer Shae-Lynn Bourne due to COVID-19 travel restrictions.

 At the 2020 Russian test skate event, Kostornaia only performed her short program as her free program was not finalized due to limited training time.
-Her coach, Evgeni Plushenko, also stated that Kostornaia was recovering from an unspecified injury and had not yet returned to top form.
+Plushenko also stated that Kostornaia was recovering from an unspecified injury and had not yet returned to top form.
 Due to the injury and late coaching change, Kostornaia was assigned to the final two events in the 2020–21 Russian Cup series, a domestic competition series used to determine qualification to the Russian Figure Skating Championships.
 She was also assigned to compete at the 2020 Rostelecom Cup.